- If you’re a Microsoft 365 E5 or Office 365 E5 user, you can sign up for the new Double Key Encryption service.

 Microsoft 365 Double Key Encryption rolls out to public preview

-If you’re a Microsoft 365 E5 or Office 365 E5 user, you can sign up for the new Double Key Encryption service.
+If you’re a Microsoft 365 E5 or Office 365 E5 user, you will be able to use the Double Key Encryption feature to protect your most sensitive files and emails in Microsoft 365 Apps on Windows, including Word, Excel, PowerPoint, and Outlook.

-The feature, which is now available in public preview, comes in handy when you need to protect mission-critical business data.
+The feature, which is rolling out next month, in July, comes in handy when you need to protect mission-critical business data.
 Apart from that, the service covers the kind of information whose loss or theft would get you into legal or financial trouble.

 With the new encryption solution, Microsoft keeps one of the keys while you retain the other.
 Nobody can extract your data without access to both keys in this case.